For sale hybride Honda

 In practice

 WLTP consumption is 5.0 l/100km (manufacturer figure).
 In mixed traffic over a whole year owners report mixed around 5.6 l/100km (owner forums, n≈22, not measured by us); the difference between WLTP and practice is usually smaller on this type of hybrid than on a plug-in.
 The boot measures 410 l in the hatchback.
-The indicative list price rose from about 38,490 euro (peildatum early 2024) to 39,990 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 38,490 euro (reference date early 2024) to 39,990 euro now, a from-price, no offer and no forecast.

 Points to note